dilawar/PlotDigitizer/README.md

 plotdigitizer ./figures/trimmed.png -p 0,0 -p 10,0 -p 0,1
 ```

-We need at least three points (`-p` option) to map axes onto the image.
-In the example
+We need at least three points (`-p` option) to map x- and y-axis onto the image.

-above, these are `0,0` (where x-axis and y-axis intesect) , `10,0` (a point on
+In the example above, these are `0,0` (where x-axis and y-axis intersect) , `10,0` (a point on
-x-axis) and `0,1` (a point on y-axis).
+the x-axis), and `0,1` (a point on the y-axis).
 To map these points on the image, you
-will be asked to click on these points on the image. _Make sure to click in
+will be asked to click on these points. _Make sure to click in the same order and click on
-the same order and click on the points as precisely as you could.
-Any error in
+the points as precisely as you could.
+Any error in this step will propagate._

-this step will propagate._ If you don't have `0,0` in your image, you have to provide
-4 points: 2 on x-axis and 2 on y-axis.
+If you don't have `0,0` in your image, you must provide 4 points: 2 on the x-axis and 2 on the y-axis.

-The data-points will be dumped to a csv file specified by __`--output
+The data points will be dumped to a CSV file specified by __`--output
 /path/to/file.csv`__.

-If `--plot output.png` is passed, a plot of the extracted data-points will be
+If `--plot output.png` is passed, a plot of the extracted data points will be
 saved to `output.png`.
-This requires `matplotlib`.
+This requires matplotlib.
 Very useful when debugging/testing.

 ![](./figures/traj.png)